wechaty/java-wechaty/README.md

 ### master

-### v0.1.1 (June 6 2020)
+### v0.1.2 (June 6 2020)
+1. change method `on(Event:String,Listener:listener)` to `onEvent(Listener:listener)`.
+See examples
+2. update version to 0.1.2
-1. update wechaty grpc to 0.16.1
+3. update wechaty grpc to 0.16.1
-2. move examples from wechaty to independent module.
+4. move examples from wechaty to independent module.
 Make example easy to use.

 ### v0.1.1 (May 31 2020)